OSInside/kiwi/README.md

 $ zypper in python3-kiwi
 ```

+Please note the package uses the alternatives mechanism to setup
+a symbolic link named `kiwi` to the real executable named `kiwi-py3`.
+If the link target `/usr/bin/kiwi` already exists on your system, the
+alternative setup will skip the creation of the link target because it
+already exists.

 ## Quick Start

 Along with the appliance builder there is also a GitHub project hosting